Ela-Bo/AboutMe/README.md

 ### Remember ..

-You are a superduper amazing talnted go getter.
+You are a superduper amazing talented go getter.
 Let nothing stand in you way ever.
 [https://github.com/Ela-Bo/AboutMe/blob/master/way.jpg]